LuisEncastin/LuisEncastin/README.md

 👌 I aspire to belong to an innovative company where I can contribute to great projects and create meaningful digital products.

-📚 My background knowledge includes skills in Front-End development libraries, responsive design (mobile first) and project management.

-📂 Also, I’ve experience working within cross-functional and remote teams using agile frameworks like SCRUM and tools like Asana, Trello and Slack.
+📚 I’ve experience working within cross-functional and remote teams using agile frameworks like SCRUM and tools like Asana, Trello and Slack.

 📫 You can reach me out at https://www.linkedin.com/in/luisencastin/